 Hi, I’m Ricky.
 I’ve been a part of Walk Your AS Off since 2012.
 Having been a part of other teams in the past, I finally made the jump and captained my own team, Making Trax, in 2015.
 I haven’t looked back since.

-In the beginning of 2007 I began to suffer with back pain and Sacroiliac Joint pain.
+In the beginning of 2007, I began to suffer from back pain and Sacroiliac Joint pain.
 Which progressed over the next 3 years.
 And in April 2010 I was diagnosed with Ankylosing Spondylitis.

 Living by the motto: “Ankylosing Spondylitis like all chronic conditions becomes your life, but this doesn’t mean your life has to become your condition”.
 I strive to work as a positive advocate for those with this incurable chronic illness.